ghostbatdev/GhostBat/README.md

 ## 🔐 License

-This project is licensed under [Creative Commons BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)
+GhostBat is licensed under [Creative Commons BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)
+✅ Free for personal and non-commercial use only
+❌ Commercial redistribution, modification, or bundling are prohibited

-Full license terms available in [`LICENSE.md`](LICENSE.md)
+📄 Full license terms available in [`LICENSE.md`](LICENSE.md)

 ---